wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/start/guided-tour.md

 ### Analytics and Admin Dashboard

 Keeping an eye on your metrics is crucial for any SaaS.
-That's why we've built an administrator's dashboard where you can view your app's stats, user data, and Stripe revenue all in one place.
+That's why we've built an administrator's dashboard where you can view your app's stats, user data, and revenue all in one place.

 <!-- TODO: add pic of admin dash -->